rherbst123/FieldMuseumTranscription/README.md

  - Secondly, Install the openAI API
  > pip install --upgrade openai

+ -Important for Linux Users
+ > Users MUST do these imports in the ide of choice they are using and must apply these imports to the file on your machine

  # In Your IDE of Choice
  - Change The API Key
  > Line 10 Change your api key.
 Instructions can be found at https://platform.openai.com/docs/introduction